What is Sous Vide Cooking?

 One of the first considerations when looking to try sous-vide cooking is what you intend to cook, with the decision chiefly breaking down between vegetables and meat.
 As meat can require more time to cook with the sous-vide technique, you should keep that detail in mind when looking over sous vide reviews and choosing a sous vide machine.
 There are four primary components to sous-vide cookery:

 - An Immersion Circulator: This device is inserted into your water bath in order to elevates the water's temperature to an exact degree and circulate the water around your vacuum sealed (see our sous vide reviews).

 - A Water Vessel: While you can stick to using a kitchen pot, a Cambro container offers superior benefits due to the increased heat conduction of its plastic construction.

 - A Cast Iron Skillet: If you plan on cooking any sort of meat, a hot skillet is the perfect tool for giving it a finishing sear to lock in all of the moisture contained within the meat.

-- Plastic Bags.
-You will want to stick with durable freezer bags or bags commonly used for vacuum-sealing food.
+- Vacuum Seal Bags: You will want to stick with durable freezer bags or vacuum sealer food bags used with vacuum sealers.
 Other items worth considering for your sous-vide shopping list include: